azat-co/fullstack-javascript/chapter3/chapter3.md

-As with GitHub, there is no need to repeat the first few steps when you have updated the files later, as we already should have a local Git repository in the form of a `.``git` folder in the root of the project folder.
+As with GitHub, there is no need to repeat the first few steps when you have updated the files later, as we already should have a local Git repository in the form of a `.git` folder in the root of the project folder.

-Deployment to Heroku
+Deployment Weather App to Heroku
 ====================

 <span id="OLE_LINK28" class="anchor"><span id="OLE_LINK29"